Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Discussion and summary

 The finding of spatially offset blue components is more compelling evidence for host-galaxy contributions \citep[e.g.,][]{Baggen26_LRDoffsets}; however, while a substantial fraction of LRDs show offset blue light, only a subset are sufficiently close to contaminate the spectrum extracted at the LRD position, whereas many of the remaining offsets may be more relevant for Lyman--Werner irradiation than for the observed UV continuum.
 Moreover, in a number of systems the UV and optical components are coincident, including strongly lensed cases \citep[e.g.,][]{Furtak2024}, and in others the spectral diagnostics unambiguously associate the UV component with the AGN \citep[e.g.,][]{Labbe2024_Monster}.
 It is plausible that in some LRDs the UV may be host-dominated.
 In that case, our scenario would still apply to the optical continuum and line emission, particularly if extinction is sufficiently high (or the attenuation curve sufficiently steep) to suppress the AGN contribution in the UV, as may be the case for the LRDs with very weak UV emission \citep[e.g.,][]{Naidu2025}.

-\paragraph{Balmer absorption.} In our picture, the Balmer discontinuity in the processed spectrum (transmitted plus nebular) is strongly diluted in the median stack by mixing with the direct disk continuum.
-Pronounced Balmer breaks are therefore expected only when the direct continuum is heavily suppressed and the observed SED is dominated by the processed component; by contrast, a V-shaped UV-optical continuum can arise from wavelength-dependent attenuation and component mixing even if the Balmer edge is modest.
-This is qualitatively consistent with the relatively small fraction of LRDs that exhibit strong Balmer breaks.
+\paragraph{Balmer absorption.} In our picture, the Balmer discontinuity in the processed spectrum (transmitted plus nebular) is diluted in the median stack by mixing with the direct disk continuum.
+Pronounced Balmer breaks are therefore expected only when the direct continuum is heavily suppressed and the processed component dominates the observed SED; a V-shaped UV-optical continuum, by contrast, can arise from wavelength-dependent attenuation and component mixing even when the Balmer edge itself is modest. {This is qualitatively consistent with the relatively small fraction of LRDs exhibiting strong Balmer breaks, and is demonstrated quantitatively for \textit{The Cliff} in \S~\ref{sec:Cliff}, where reproducing its near-record break requires both a fully suppressed direct continuum ($P_{\rm esc}=0$, i.e.\ a near-equatorial sightline) and a BLR column a full dex above our fiducial stack value.}

+The observability of Balmer absorption is regulated by two separable ``gates''.
+The first is a dust/obscuration gate: in classical low-$z$ unification, equatorial sightlines are typically extinguished enough that the BLR is hidden entirely (Type~2), well beyond the moderate $A_V\simeq3$ relevant for LRD-like, partially obscured Type~1 sightlines.
+The second is a gas-physics gate: Balmer absorption requires a substantial column of dense, partially neutral gas with an enhanced $n=2$ population in front of the continuum source, with sufficient covering to imprint troughs.